Codecademy/engineering-competencies/README.md

 - You do things that benefit your peers and community such as providing feedback on product features, filing detailed bugs and providing constructive comments.
 - You fix out of date code, tests, scripts, runbooks, and documentation.
+- You advocate for yourself and others when something is unclear.
+- You ask questions about approaches to solving problems and suggest alternate options.
 - You are interview-trained and share the interview load for your team.
 - You mentor members of your team and help them grow and develop.